 My analysis has been published in venues such as the Journal of Peace Research, Security Studies, Research and Politics, International Interactions, Parameters, ASIL Proceedings, and the Journal of Experimental Political Science, as well as in Newsweek, the Washington Post, The Hill, War on the Rocks, Just Security, and EJIL:Talk! among others.

-I have advised or led major studies with policy organizations such as the Department of Defense, the Department of State, the U.S. Institute of Peace, Walter Reed National Military Medical Center, the Center for Strategic and International Studies, the ICRC, the Center for Civilians in Conflict (CIVIC) and Human Rights First.
+I have advised or led major studies with policy organizations such as the Department of Defense, the Department of State, the U.S. Institute of Peace (USIP), Walter Reed National Military Medical Center, the Center for Strategic and International Studies (CSIS), the ICRC, the Center for Civilians in Conflict (CIVIC) and Human Rights First (HRF).
 I have received grants and fellowships from the ICRC, Duke University (the E. Bayard Halsted Scholarship), the Bradley Foundation, in addition to receiving multiple Foreign Language and Area Studies fellowships.
-I have served as an active duty and reserve officer in the U.S. Air Force with service in Afghanistan, Iraq, Germany, and Japan.
+I am also a research affiliate of the Military Ethics Research Lab and Innovation Network at UNSW Canberra.

-Email me at bellam(at)iu.edu or follow me on Twitter at @AndrewBellUS.
+Email me at andrewmbell.us(at)gmail.com or follow me on Twitter at @AndrewBellUS.